sebanalysis/sebbeck.com/_posts/2023-11-20-poor-incentive-structures.md

-People undertake counterproductive or irrational actions due to poorly designed incentives, is not unique to any one historical or contemporary context.
+People undertake counterproductive or irrational actions due to poorly designed incentives, is not unique to anyone historical or contemporary context.
 Here are a few examples from various domains:

-1. **Soviet Union Agricultural Policies**: Similar to the scrap metal example, Soviet agricultural policies often set unrealistic production targets.
-This led to widespread falsification of data, where farm managers would report inflated harvest figures to meet quotas, resulting in a mismatch between actual production and reported figures, leading to misallocation of resources and food shortages.
+1. **Soviet Union Agricultural Policies**: The Soviet agricultural policies, particularly during the 1920s-1980s, often set unrealistic production targets, leading to widespread data falsification and resource misallocation.
+[Read more](https://en.wikipedia.org/wiki/Agriculture_in_the_Soviet_Union).

-2. **Cobra Effect in Colonial India**: This is a classic example of unintended consequences of an incentive scheme.
-The British government, concerned about the number of cobras in Delhi, offered a bounty for every dead cobra.
-Initially, this led to a large number of cobras being killed, but soon people began breeding cobras for income.
-When the government became aware of this and scrapped the bounty, the breeders released their now-worthless cobras, increasing the wild population.
+2. **Cobra Effect in Colonial India**: This incident occurred during British rule in India, specifically in the early 20th century.
+The British government's bounty program for cobras in Delhi led to unintended consequences.
+[Read more](https://en.wikipedia.org/wiki/Cobra_effect).

-3. **Hanoi Rat Massacre, 1902**: The French colonial administration in Hanoi, Vietnam, offered a bounty for each rat tail handed in, intending to exterminate rats to combat the bubonic plague.
-However, people began to breed rats to collect their tails and even cut tails off rats without killing them, leading to an increase in the rat population.
+3. **Hanoi Rat Massacre, 1902**: This event took place in 1902 when the French colonial administration in Hanoi offered a bounty for rat tails, inadvertently increasing the rat population.
+[Read more](https://en.wikipedia.org/wiki/Rat_massacre).

-4. **Scrap Vehicle Programs**: Various countries have implemented programs to incentivize the scrapping of old vehicles to reduce pollution or stimulate new car sales.
-However, this sometimes leads to the premature scrapping of functional vehicles, contributing to waste and often only a marginal improvement in environmental outcomes.
+4. **Scrap Vehicle Programs**: Various countries have implemented these programs, particularly in the late 20th and early 21st centuries, to reduce pollution or stimulate new car sales, sometimes leading to wasteful outcomes.
+[Read more](https://en.wikipedia.org/wiki/Vehicle_scrappage_program).

-5. **Academic Publishing "Publish or Perish" Culture**: In academia, the pressure to publish frequently can lead to a quantity-over-quality approach.
-Researchers might focus on shorter, less impactful studies that are easier to publish rather than undertaking more significant, rigorous research.
+5. **Academic Publishing "Publish or Perish" Culture**: This culture has been particularly prominent in academia since the late 20th century, emphasizing quantity of publications over quality.
+[Read more](https://en.wikipedia.org/wiki/Publish_or_perish).

-6. **Overfishing Due to Fishing Quotas**: In some cases, fishing quotas have led to overfishing as fishermen catch as much as possible, irrespective of the breeding season or size of the fish, to maximize their quota.
-This can lead to long-term damage to fish populations.
+6. **Overfishing Due to Fishing Quotas**: Fishing quotas, particularly prominent from the late 20th century to the present, have sometimes led to overfishing and ecological damage.
+[Read more](https://en.wikipedia.org/wiki/Overfishing).

-1. **Wells Fargo Account Fraud Scandal**: Wells Fargo employees, under pressure to meet aggressive sales targets, created millions of unauthorized bank and credit card accounts in customers' names without their consent.
-This widespread fraud resulted from the bank's incentive structure, which rewarded employees for opening new accounts.
+7. **Wells Fargo Account Fraud Scandal**: This scandal came to light in 2016, where Wells Fargo employees created unauthorized accounts to meet sales targets.
+[Read more](https://en.wikipedia.org/wiki/Wells_Fargo_account_fraud_scandal).

-2. **The Destruction of the Aral Sea**: The Soviet Union's plan to boost cotton production in Central Asia involved diverting rivers for irrigation.
-The incentive to increase cotton yields led to severe overuse of water resources, ultimately shrinking the Aral Sea dramatically and causing ecological catastrophe.
+8. **The Destruction of the Aral Sea**: The diversion of rivers for cotton production, primarily in the 1960s, led to the shrinking of the Aral Sea and ecological disaster.
+[Read more](https://en.wikipedia.org/wiki/Aral_Sea).

-3. **The U.S. Healthcare System's Fee-for-Service Model**: This model compensates healthcare providers for each service performed, like tests and procedures, rather than for overall patient health outcomes.
-This can lead to unnecessary treatments and tests, driving up costs without necessarily improving patient health.
+9. **The U.S. Healthcare System's Fee-for-Service Model**: This model has been prevalent in the U.S. healthcare system particularly since the mid-20th century, often leading to unnecessary treatments.
+[Read more](https://en.wikipedia.org/wiki/Fee-for-service).

-4. **Chinese One-Child Policy Unintended Consequences**: Introduced to control population growth, this policy led to a demographic imbalance with a disproportionately high number of male births due to cultural preferences for male offspring, leading to social issues such as an aging population and gender imbalances.
+10. **Chinese One-Child Policy Unintended Consequences**: Implemented from 1979 to 2015, this policy led to demographic imbalances and social issues in China.
+[Read more](https://en.wikipedia.org/wiki/One-child_policy).

-5. **Recycling Incentives Leading to Increased Waste**: Some recycling programs, designed to encourage recycling, have inadvertently led people to consume more disposable products under the impression that recycling absolves the environmental impact, potentially increasing overall waste.
+11. **Recycling Incentives Leading to Increased Waste**: This phenomenon has been observed particularly in the late 20th and early 21st centuries, where some recycling programs inadvertently increase consumption.
+[Read more](https://en.wikipedia.org/wiki/Recycling).

-6. **Employee Time Tracking Leading to Focus on Hours, Not Productivity**: In some companies, strict time-tracking systems incentivize employees to focus on logging hours rather than being productive, leading to inefficiencies and a culture that values presence over performance.
+12. **Employee Time Tracking Leading to Focus on Hours, Not Productivity**: This issue has become more prominent with the rise of digital monitoring tools in the late 20th and early 21st centuries.
+[Read more](https://en.wikipedia.org/wiki/Time_tracking_software).

-7. **Traffic Fines Based on Income**: In some countries, traffic fines are based on the offender's income, intending to make penalties equally painful for all.
-However, this can lead to extremely high fines for high earners, which might be seen as unjust or could lead to efforts to hide income.
+13. **Traffic Fines Based on Income**: Implemented in various countries, particularly in the 21st century, this approach to traffic fines aims to equalize the impact across income levels but has faced criticism.
+[Read more](https://en.wikipedia.org/wiki/Day-fine).

-8. **Carbon Credits and Environmental Damage**: Some carbon credit schemes, intended to offset emissions, have led to unintended environmental damage.
-For instance, large areas of forest might be cleared to plant biofuel crops, or the creation of monoculture tree plantations that harm biodiversity.
+14. **Carbon Credits and Environmental Damage**: The use of carbon credits has been prominent since the late 20th century, but some schemes have led to environmental issues like deforestation and loss of biodiversity.
+[Read more](https://en.wikipedia.org/wiki/Carbon_credit).

 ## The Renewable Heat Incentive Scandal in Northern Ireland (2012-2016)